Solver Parameters#

 Attention

-The Leap hybrid nonlinear-program solver does not prevent you from setting a time_limit smaller than the minimum time estimated by the Ocean sampler's estimated_min_time_limit() method; however, runtime (and charge time) is not guaranteed to be shorter than the estimated time.
+The Leap service’s hybrid nonlinear-program solver does not prevent you from setting a time_limit smaller than the minimum time estimated by Ocean software’s estimated_min_time_limit() method in the sampler's class; however, runtime (and charge time) is not guaranteed to be shorter than the estimated time.

 Relevant Properties#